 When spring gets closer, we naturally to want to start growing tomatoes as soon as possible.
 It can be tempting to start seeds early, or to start them outside – but that might not always be a good idea.

 So, can you plant tomato seeds directly in the ground?
-Yes, you can plant tomato seeds directly in the ground if you live in a warm climate with a long growing season.
+You can plant tomato seeds directly in the ground if you live in a warm climate with a long growing season.
 For colder climates, you should start tomato seeds indoors and transplant the seedlings outdoors later.

 Of course, there are plenty of good reasons to start tomato seeds indoors, even if you live in a warm climate.
-Remember that by planting tomato seeds directly in the ground, you might make things more difficult for yourself and for your tomato plants.
-Let’s take a closer look at why that is, and what you should do instead.
+By planting tomato seeds directly in the ground, you might make things more difficult for yourself and for your tomato plants.

 Can You Plant Tomato Seeds Directly In the Ground?

-Also, remember that a tomato seed started directly in the ground will mature and produce fruit later in the season than a transplant started indoors.
-When you start seeds directly in the ground, they do not get a “head start” on the growing season by starting indoors before the last frost date.
+Also remember that planting directly will lead to a later harvest.
+When you start tomato seeds directly in the ground, they do not get a “head start” on the growing season.

 This can be a big problem in cold climates with a short growing season.
 In a cold climate, the tomatoes might not be ready to harvest before the first fall frost!